huggingface/optimum/examples/onnxruntime/training/summarization/README.md

 ### Supported models

-Theorectically, all sequence-to-sequence models with [ONNXConfig](https://github.com/huggingface/transformers/blob/main/src/transformers/onnx/features.py) support in Transformers shall work, here are models that Optimum team has tested and validated.
+Theoretically, all sequence-to-sequence models with [ONNXConfig](https://github.com/huggingface/transformers/blob/main/src/transformers/onnx/features.py) support in Transformers shall work, here are the models that the Optimum team has tested and validated.

 * `Bart`
 * `T5`